Vjekoslav Babukić

 Vjekoslav (Alojzije) Babukić (16 July 1812 – 20 December 1875) was a Croatian revivalist and a linguist.

+Biography

-He was born in Požega.
+Babukić was born in Požega.
 He received a degree in law in 1832 in Zagreb.
 He was a prominent follower of the Illyrian movement, supporting the programme of cultural unification of South Slavs under Illyrian name.
 As secretary of the Reading Room (Čitaonica) and Matica ilirska he was connected with prominent individuals in Croatia and other Slavic countries, distributed books and magazines, edited printed editions of older writers (Ivan Gundulić, Andrija Kačić Miošić, Pavao Ritter Vitezović, Junije Palmotić, Ignjat Đurđević, Jerolim Kavanjin) and worked on the establishment of many cultural and scientific institutions.
-In 1846 he was appointed as the first professor of Croatian at the Zagreb Royal Academy.
+In 1846, he was appointed as the first professor of Croatian at the Zagreb Royal Academy.
 Following a reorganization of the educational system he taught in a gymnasium since 1850 until his death.